-Waiver Renewal Application:
+Waiver Amendment Application:

-DDA designed the public stakeholder process to be very inclusive of stakeholder participation at every stage of waiver renewal development.
-DDA utilized electronic channels to inform stakeholders and solicit input on the draft waiver renewal.
+DDA designed the public stakeholder process to be very inclusive of stakeholder participation at every stage of waiver amendment development.
+DDA utilized electronic channels to inform stakeholders and solicit input on the draft waiver amendment.
 The State secured public input by working closely with the following:

-- Other state agencies;

-- County Coordinators for Human Services,

-- The State of Washington Developmental Disabilities Council (DDC),
+- Other state agencies; - County Coordinators for Human Services, - The State of Washington Developmental Disabilities Council (DDC), - The Washington State Department of Children, Youth, and Families, youth, providers, parents, guardians, foster families, and suitable other persons.